Particular/Workshop.NServiceBus/exercises/05/README.md

 ### Step 1

-Run the current solution and see that the Billing is correctly subscribed to Sales.
-Send a few messages via ClientUI and notice how they are processed by Sales, which then publishes an event, which is processed by Billing.
+Run the current solution and verify that the Billing endpoint is correctly subscribed to the Sales endpoint.
+Send a few messages through ClientUI and notice how they are processed by Sales, which then publishes an event, which is processed by Billing.

 ### Step 2

 Modify the configuration of Billing.
-Configure the endpoint to use the JSON serializer;
+Configure the endpoint to use the JSON serializer.

 ### Step 3

 Run the endpoints and send a few orders via ClientUI.
-Notice that Billing now receives messages that it fails to process
+Notice that Billing now fails to process the events it's subscribed to.

 ### Step 4

-Configure Billing to also support the previous XML Serializer to deserialize messages.
+Configure Billing to include support for the previous XML Serializer to deserialize messages.

 ### Step 5